 With a bigger, more experienced video team, Globe and Mail videos are verging on television quality.
 And video effects requirements have ratcheted up along with production standards.
 Using advanced Motion features such as rigs and build markers, three graphics-savvy videographers are able to create all of the needed motion graphics.
 “In general, our people find that Motion is much more approachable than other programs,” says Liurette.
 “It’s better suited for our daily workflow.”

-Along with news, business and lifestyle videos, the video team also create longer documentary-style investigations, for which they’ve received multiple Emmy Awards and nominations.
+Along with news, business, and lifestyle videos, the video team also creates longer documentary-style investigations, for which they’ve received multiple Emmy Awards and nominations.
 Editing these projects requires working with much larger amounts of footage.
 For that reason, Liurette used Final Cut Pro X to edit the news site’s lauded documentary “Breaking Caste” as a test case before moving the group from Final Cut Pro 7.

-Liurette also used range-based keywords and Smart Collections to organise the material.
-“With so much footage, these features provided a very practical way to quickly find clips by day, location and subject.”
+Liurette also used range-based keywords and Smart Collections to organize the material.
+“With so much footage, these features provided a very practical way to quickly find clips by day, location, and subject.”

 With a team and tools in place, the move-forward strategy for the Globe and Mail is more video in more places.
 The goal this year is to produce 200 video pieces a month.
 Eventually, the Globe and Mail hopes to produce six hours of video a day for everything from mobile devices to connected TV to live video programming.